 9. Line Breeding Guppies

-→ Tail shape
+→ Tail shape — delta, fan, sword, lyre, veil

-→ Body structure
+→ Body shape and size

 9a.
 Benefits of Line Breeding